-Participation, Discussion Board and Engagement - 15%
+Class Participation and Engagement - 10%

-Weekly "discussion posts" are designed to help you delve more deeply into the readings and digest the information contained therein more fully.
-There will be readings, videos, or material assigned, to be read or watched in advance of each class week.
-Students are expected to post a total of 10 original posts on the Quercus discussion board, pertaining to the readings, videos, or material shared during the week.
-While class attendance is not mandatory, active participation is a must.
+Class participation is worth 10% of your final grade.
+Students are expected to attend class, to have read the assigned material before class, discuss the material and participate in discussions/ exercises in an active and informed manner.
 High levels of participation include consistent and active contributions in class discussions and activities.
 Each student must take an active role in creating a collaborative learning environment.
 Students are expected to demonstrate leadership skills with thoughtful contributions that support their own learning process, along with those of their peers.